 That said, if you think anti-anxiety medication might be needed, make sure you see a psychiatrist.
 This particular type of mental health professional is able to prescribe.

-Specialization: Look for a therapist who has experience and specialized training in social anxiety or the therapy type that resonates with you.
+Specialization: Look for a therapist who has experience and specialized training in social anxiety disorders or the therapy type that resonates with you.
 They will often include this information on their website or online profile.

 The best way to judge how you might feel about a therapist is to ask for a preliminary phone call.
 This also enables you to ask about their experience and what therapy with them will be like.
 Try to speak to a few different therapists before deciding on a provider.